luisferrassini/luisferrassini/README.md

 ### EZOps Cloud, Remote — Fullstack Developer
 MAY 2024 - Present

+Several projects including:
+- React Native app with a Ruby on Rails backend;
+- Ruby on Rails project for generating static interactive math lessons;
+- Nodejs backend for a blockchain project.

 ### Moat Builders, Remote — Ruby on Rails Developer
 AUG 2021 - OCT 2023